1. Key messages

 Source: COVID-19 health surveys, Sciensano [1,5]

-15% of people aged 18 and over indicated that because of financial problems, they had to postpone their medical care, dental care, purchase of (prescribed) medication, purchase of glasses and/or mental health care during the COVID-19 crisis.
-This percentage is higher than the rate reported in the HIS 2018 (9% with a one-year reference period).
+Fifteen percent of people aged 18 and older indicated that because of financial problems, they had to postpone their medical care, dental care, purchase of (prescribed) medication, purchase of glasses and/or mental health care during the COVID-19 crisis.
+This percentage is higher compared to the rate reported in the HIS 2018 (9% postponed their care in the last year because of financial problems).

 Research has documented the negative impact of the COVID-19 crisis on people’s economic situation.
 Using the COVID-19 health surveys, the change in the financial situation during the crisis was examined for the Belgian population.